 Massimo Viola explains: “This latest result indicates that dark matter in the cosmic web, which accounts for about one-quarter of the content of the Universe, is less clumpy than we previously believed.”

 Dark matter remains elusive to detection, its presence only inferred from its gravitational effects.
-Studies like these are the best current way to determine the shape, scale and distribution of this invisible material.
+Studies like these are the best current way to determine the shape, scale, and distribution of this invisible material.

 The surprise result of this study also has implications for our wider understanding of the Universe, and how it has evolved during its almost 14-billion-year history.
 Such an apparent disagreement with previously established results from Planck means that astronomers may now have to reformulate their understanding of some fundamental aspects of the development of the Universe.

 This video shows the location of one of the five KiDS regions that were surveyed by the VLT Survey Telescope at ESO’s Paranal Observatory in Chile.
 This region (known as G12) covers a large area of sky along the celestial equator in the constellations of Leo (The Lion) and Virgo (The Virgin).
 The final color dark matter density image reveals an expansive web of dense (light) and empty (dark) regions.
-This image reconstruction was made by analysing the light collected from over three million distant galaxies more than 6 billion light-years away.
+This image reconstruction was made by analyzing the light collected from over three million distant galaxies more than 6 billion light-years away.

 Hendrik Hildebrandt comments: “Our findings will help to refine our theoretical models of how the Universe has grown from its inception up to the present day.”